dmishchet/dmishchet.github.io/_pages/about.md

 ---

 <p align="justify">
-I am a Ph.D. candidate in Sociology at the School of Social and Behavioral Sciences, Erasmus University Rotterdam.
-I am a socio-legal scholar with an interest in quantitative empirical legal studies, criminology, and judicial politics. <br>
+I am a PhD candidate in Sociology at the School of Social and Behavioral Sciences, Erasmus University Rotterdam.
+I am a socio-legal scholar with an interest in quantitative empirical legal studies, criminology, judicial politics, private and public international law.<br>

 <br>
-You can reach me at dmishchet[at]gmail.com
+You can reach me at <a href="mailto:dmishchet@gmail.com" style="color: black;">dmishchet@gmail.com</a>
 </p>

 <!--